bytebase/bytebase.com/content/changelog/bytebase-1-10-0.md

 title: Bytebase 1.10.0
 author: Ningjing
 published_at: 2022/12/29 17:00:00
-description: '- Workspace owner and DBA can now view audit logs. - Support CRUD database role (only for PostgreSQL) via Terraform Provider. - Support viewing and editing primary keys and foreign keys in the Schema editor for MySQL. - Support MySQL/TiDB SSL connection.'
+description: '- Workspace admin and DBA can now view audit logs. - Support CRUD database role (only for PostgreSQL) via Terraform Provider. - Support viewing and editing primary keys and foreign keys in the Schema editor for MySQL. - Support MySQL/TiDB SSL connection.'
 ---

 ## 🚀 New Features

-- Workspace owner and DBA can now view audit logs.
+- Workspace admin and DBA can now view audit logs.
 - Support CRUD database role (only for PostgreSQL) via Terraform Provider.
 Read the [docs](https://registry.terraform.io/providers/bytebase/bytebase/latest/docs/resources/database_role).
 - Support viewing and editing primary keys and foreign keys in the Schema Editor for MySQL.
 - Support MySQL/TiDB SSL connection.